Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

 \subsection{Performance Evaluation Metrics}

 Performance evaluation metrics are essential in SNNaS, as they guide the design of architectures that balance accuracy, latency, energy consumption, memory footprint, and area.
-While floating point operations (FLOPs) are commonly used, they can be misleading since equal FLOPs may yield varying latencies on different hardware~\cite{bouzidi2020performance, zhang2020fast, wang2020hat}.
-Accuracy-focused but energy-aware NAS methods, such as MONAS~\cite{hsu2018monas} and NetAdapt~\cite{yang2018netadapt}, incorporate power consumption, and circuit area minimization has also been studied to reduce static power use~\cite{yang2020co}.
-For edge applications, limited memory budgets are critical, and latency or profiled energy often provide more reliable indicators than FLOPs alone.
-Balancing these hardware metrics alongside task performance ensures robust solutions for diverse deployment scenarios.
+While floating point operations (FLOPs) are commonly used, they can be misleading since equal FLOPs may yield varying latencies on different hardware~\cite{bouzidi2021performance, zhang2020fast, wang2020hat}.
+Accuracy-focused but energy-aware NAS methods, such as Multi-Objective Neural Architectural Search (MONAS)~\cite{hsu2018monas} and NetAdapt~\cite{yang2018netadapt}, incorporate power consumption, and circuit area minimization has also been studied to reduce static power use~\cite{yang2020co}.
+For edge applications, limited memory budgets are critical, and latency or profiled energy often provides more reliable indicators than FLOPs alone.